EarthScope/rover/docs/commands_verbose.md

     rover unsubscribe N[:M]+

-Delete one or more subscriptions.
-The arguments can be single numbers (identifying the subscriptions, as displayed by `rover list-subscribe`), or ranges (N:M).
+Delete one or more subscriptions indentified by their indices. `rover list-subscribe` displays subscriptions indices. `unsubscribe` accepts integers or ranges of integers (N:M) as arguments.

-Note: To avoid conflicts with subscriptions that are currently being processed, the daemon must be stopped (with `rover stop`) before using the `unsubscribe` command.
+To avoid conflicts with subscriptions that are currently being processed, `rover stop` must stop the daemon before using the `unsubscribe` command.

 ##### Significant Parameters